serranoio/accential/backend/README.md

 The add metric route needs to include the document ID to be added to the document ID

 add order to save submetrics

+// breakpoint at line 103

+// when you find td, you consume next text token which is the contents

+// don't consume next contents